nordquip/sousms/doc/TradeEngineUseCases.md

  4. The condition is set
  5. The condition waits for Stock price to lower to UDP.
  6. If stock price lowers to UDP.
-	* Stock is bought
+	* Postcondition Success is met.
-	* back to 1 and condition ceases to exist.
+ 7. If the stock has reached Timeout
+	* Postcondition Timeout.
- 7. Back to 5
+ 8. Back to 5.

 ## ID  UCConditionalSellAtUserPrice
 Written by Garrett Skelton